sketch-hq/SketchAPI/docs/guides/third-party-apps-integrations.md

 order: 610
 ---

-A Sketch plugin is not the only you can interact with Sketch.
-You might build a new app and want to integrate with Sketch.
+A Sketch plugin is not the only way you can interact with Sketch.
+You might have built a new app and want to integrate it with Sketch.
 Here are a couple of ways to have a seamless workflow between your app and Sketch.

 ## Using the JSON file format